KGTL

 KGTL (620 AM) is a radio station licensed to serve Homer, Alaska.
-The station is owned by Peninsula Communications, Inc. It airs a news/talk format.
+The station is owned by Peninsula Radio Group, Inc. It airs a news/talk format.

+The station, and its sister stations, were purchased in November of 2024 from Peninsula Communications Inc, by Peninsula Radio Group Inc.

 The station was assigned these call letters by the U.S. Federal Communications Commission (FCC) on July 17, 1987.